cetteup/BF2AutoSpectator/README.md

 Any settings not explicitly mentioned here can be changed however you like.
 1. Under "game options"
     1. Enable "auto ready"
-    2. Enable "opt out of voting" (optional)
+    2. Enable "opt out of voting"
-    3. Set all transparency values to 100 (optional)
+    3. Set all transparency values to 0
 2. Under "controls"
     1. Remove crouch binding and airplane/helicopter free look binding (and/or any other `left ctrl` bindings)
     2. Bind `left ctrl` to console